forrtproject/fred_repl_landing_page/README (1).md

 A simple, responsive landing page to display metadata and connections between original and replicated studies.

 ## Overview
 This tool allows users to check whether a scientific study has been replicated by entering its DOI.
-It fetches metadata from the FReD API, displays original and replication study details, and visualizes relationships using a network diagram.
+It fetches metadata from the FReD API, displays original and replication study details.

 ## Roadmap